 Once you’ve decided that you’re heading to Rome, booking your trip is the next stage.
 We would recommend April to May time or Late September to October time, as in the summer months the heat and the crowds make seeing the sites unbearable.

-Next is deciding whether to use a travel agent who offer city breaks like Thomas Cook, or plan it all yourself using Skyscanner to search for the best flights and Trivago for your hotels.
+Next is deciding whether to use a travel agent who offer city breaks, or plan it all yourself using Skyscanner to search for the best flights and Trivago for your hotels.
 Either option has its advantages and disadvantages, but we found doing it yourself means that you can find the ideal options for you and your party.

 At this point in the planning process get a map of Rome to hand, so you can work out where you are looking to stay in relation to sites you want to visit.
 You may need to add on getting from the airport to your hotel!
 Most people will opt for the bus or the trains, which are very reasonable from experience.
 Because this option is so popular, you’ll have to accept there will be a queue for it.